ornao/pp4/README.md

 #### SHOULD HAVE

 34. As an admin, I can filter bookings by date so that I can see what bookings we have for a particular day

+#### Could have

 35. As a site owner, I want the customers to have a means of communicating with me on website to inform me of their experinece of site vs any queries about their future stay

 ## Design